N-look/movie-website/README.md

 ## License

-This project is for personal / portfolio use.
+This project is for portfolio use.
 Adapt or extend the license section as needed.